jeffpar/pcjs.v1/_posts/2018-03-20-emulating-ibm-pc-cursors.md

 title: Emulating IBM PC Cursors
 date: 2018-03-20 10:00:00
 permalink: /blog/2018/03/20/
+machines:
+  - id: ibm5160-msdos320
+    type: pcx86
+    config: /devices/pcx86/machine/5160/ega/640kb/debugger/machine.xml
+    drives: '[{name:"10Mb Hard Disk",type:3,path:"/pcjs-disks/pcx86/drives/10mb/MSDOS320-C400.json"}]'
+    autoMount:
+      A:
+        name: None
+      B:
+        name: PC Magazine (Vol. 06 No. 19)
+    autoStart: true
+    autoType: B:\rDIR\rCTYPE\r
 ---

 Since I'm finally in possession of a working IBM Monochrome Display, IBM Color Display, *and* IBM Enhanced Color Display, along with the requisite IBM Monochrome Display Adapter (MDA), IBM Color Graphics Adapter (CGA), and 256K IBM Enhanced Graphics Adapter (EGA), I decided it was time to start digging into some of their idiosyncrasies.
-And there are a fair number of them, quirks that most emulators don't bother with, because, you know, who cares.
+And there are a fair number of them -- quirks that many emulators don't bother with.
-Well, I do!

-I started with one of the simpler features that all the video cards support: cursor shapes.
+I started with one of the simpler features that all the video cards support: programmable cursor shapes.

+### Cursor Shapes

 Depending on the text mode, character cells are generally either 8 or 14 scan lines high.
 The scan lines are numbered from top to bottom, with 0 being the top scan line, and 7 or 13 being the bottom.
 Cursors are defined as